tnmygrwl/roostui/data/README.md

 # Adding new data to the website

-1. Login to swarm2 and use `tools/publish_images.sh` (from the [roost-system repo](https://github.com/darkecology/roost-system)) to push the images to doppler.
+1. Login to swarm2.
+Modify arguments in `roost-system/tools/publish_images.sh` and run it in a tmux session (see the [roost-system](https://github.com/darkecology/roost-system) repo) to push the images to doppler.
+An example usage is as follows.

     ~~~ bash
-    $ cd tools
+    $ cd roost-system/tools
     $ ./publish_images.sh <dataset_name>
     ~~~

-    See the script for detailed usage.
-Usually only the experiment name argument is required.
+    Here <dataset_name> corresponds to the EXPERIMENT_NAME that we set when running the roost-system for inference.

-2. Clone this repo and use `data/fetch.sh` to pull the csv files for the same experiment to your local machine.
+2. Clone this repo to your machine.
+Modify arguments in `data/fetch.sh` and run it to pull the csv files for the same experiment from swarm2.

     ~~~ bash
     $ cd data
     $ ./fetch.sh <dataset_name>
     ~~~

-    This will create a new directory `data/<dataset_name>` with the csv files.
+    This will create a new directory `data/<dataset_name>` (if not already exist) with the csv files.

-3. Initialize the dataset:
+3. Initialize the dataset.

     ~~~ bash
-    $ ./init_dataset.sh <dataset_name> # add optional prefix and suffix
+    $ ./init_dataset.sh <dataset_name> # add optional prefix and suffix if needed
     ~~~

     This creates two files